-Do whatever is necessary to resolve any angry feelings toward the former spouse: This is easier said than done.
+Do whatever is necessary to resolve any angry feelings toward the former spouse: First, let me be clear.
+I am not trying to deny anyone his or her anger.
+If you cannot be angry as a result of a divorce, when can you be?
+Your goal is to develop effective business-like relationship with the other parent.
+This is easier said than done.
 Research clearly indicates that there is a significant amount of depression in children whose parents are fighting years after the divorce.
 Former spouses do not have to love or even like each other.
 They must, however, be able to deal with one another and be civil with each other in the presence of the children.
 Parental conflict impacts children following the break-up of the parent's marriage or relationship.
 This conflict and can increased risk of serious and long-term mental and physical health effects.
 Perhaps more important is the responsibility not to send subtle messages to the children that the parent does not like the other parent (even when the other parent is not present).
 The lawyer should encourage a divorcing parent to have conversations with the lawyer and others when the parent is certain the children cannot hear what is said.
 It is the client's responsibility to let his or her lawyer know immediately when a child is nearby - at the outset of any telephone conversation.

-Do understand that parental conflict can leased to adverse childhood experiences: When kids are exposed to very high levels of chronic stress or adversity - or really intense and scary experiences - it can change the way their brains and bodies are wired.
-And that can lead to changes in brain development, changes in the development of the immune system, our hormonal systems, and even all the way down to the way our DNA is read and transcribed.
-And that is what can lead to this condition that's now known as toxic stress - and put folks at an increased risk of lifelong health problems.
+Do understand that parental conflict can leased to adverse childhood experiences: When kids are exposed to high levels of chronic stress or adversity - including abuse, neglect or household dysfunction - it can change the way their brains and bodies are wired.
+That can lead to changes in brain development, changes in the development of the immune system and changes to our hormonal systems.
+It can even effect people all the way down to how our DNA is read and transcribed.
+This can lead to this condition that's known as toxic stress - and puts folks at an increased risk of lifelong health problems.
+To learn more about adverse childhood experiences click on this link to the CDS's Adverse Childhood Experiences collection of resources.